Report books will not indicate students’ level and class positions from next year

 READ: With less focus on grades, is PSLE still a necessary checkpoint?
 A commentary

-In response to questions from reporters about whether parents and students would be concerned about the removal of the L1R5 aggregate score – which highlights a student’s results in English and five other subjects – in the report book for lower secondary students, Director-General of Education Wong Siew Hoong said that the score is meant for posting and admission purposes in the O-Level exams.
+In response to questions from reporters about whether parents and students would be concerned about the removal of the L1R5 aggregate score – which highlights a student’s results in English and five other subjects – in the report book for lower secondary students, Deputy Director-General of Education (Curriculum) Sng Chern Wei said that the score is meant for posting and admission purposes in the O-Level exams.

 “It’s more applicable for Secondary 3 and 4 students,” he said.
 “We don’t want the lower secondary students to be so preoccupied with O-Levels three or four years in advance.”